walterpg/google-drive-sync/docs/install/config.md

 the plugin will find the old configuration, copy it, and adopt this as its own.
-If there is a *valid* [authorization token](../usage/authorize#authorization-tokens) in the old configuration, you will be able to synchronize exactly as before without needing to re-authorize.
+If there is a *valid* [authorization token](../usage/authorize#authorization-tokens) in the old configuration, you will be able to synchronize exactly as before without needing to reauthorize.

 If you haven't used the old plugin for some time, or if you have recently experienced problems with the old plugin, you may be required to authorize the new plugin.
-[Please review the authorization issues topics for guidance](../usage/authorize).
+[Please review the authorization issues topics for guidance](../usage/authorize#authorization-issues).

 <div class="alert alert-secondary" role="alert">
     <a href="../install/require#compatibility-with-google-sync-plugin">